Key details

 Lecturer in Criminology

-molly ackhurst joined the University of Greenwich as a Lecturer in Criminology in 2023.
-With over a decade of experience in a host of roles within the English frontline sexual violence sector, molly is also a central and active figure in the field of British abolitionist feminist scholarship.
+Molly Ackhurst joined the University of Greenwich as a Lecturer in Criminology in 2023.
+With over a decade of experience in a host of roles within the English frontline sexual violence sector, Molly is also a central and active figure in the field of British abolitionist feminist scholarship.
 Her current research focus is the affective dimensions of contemporary Anglophone feminist politics around sexual violence and justice.
 Prior to joining Greenwich, she worked as an Associate Tutor and Lecturer at Birkbeck College and Associate Lecturer at LSBU.

 Responsibilities within the university